engr-hasanuzzaman/coding-interview-material/css/list.md

 - using display table and cell
 - using moder grid layout

+# for `inline-block` it will take content's space, no line break but all the `block` property will be available

 ### ->  what is thd difference between following two selector
 ```css
 E[foo^="bar"]